open-component-model/ocm-spec/doc/04-extensions/01-extensions.md

 The type of the access methods defines the access procedure and the access specification format used to provide the appropriate attributes required to identify the blob and its location.

 The following access method types are centrally defined.
-This list can be extended by custom access methods or by later extensions of the specification.
+This list can be extended by custom types or by later extensions of the specification.
 More detailed information, including the attribute specification can be found [here](../04-extensions/02-access-types/README.md) and behind the links in the table.

 | TYPE NAME | DESCRIPTION |
 |---------------------------------|-----------------------------------------------------|